zhang2010hao/few-shot/README.md

 This repo provides a Pytorch implementation of match network and prototypical network for NLP.

 ## Dataset
 I make a few-shot dataset from NYT.
 This dataset contains 989 sentences.
-The task aims at predicting sample entity in sentence.
+The task aims at predicting same entity in sentence.

 ## Acknowledgements